ilent2/ot-cpp-fdtd/README.md

 ===========

-This package is a prototype for a C++ template library for doing optical tweezers simulations using the finite difference time domain (FDTD) method.
+This package is a prototype for a C++ template library for optical tweezers simulations with the finite difference time domain (FDTD) method.
-The code was initially developed as part of an honours year project and parts of the code were used to generate the figures in
+The code was initially developed as part of an honours year project.
+Parts of the code were used to generate the figures in

 >  Isaac C. D. Lenton, Alexander B. Stilgoe, Halina Rubinsztein-Dunlop
 >  and Timo A. Nieminen., "Visual Guide to Optical Tweezers",